 - Felt or construction paper in the colors blue, red, and white

 The home-educator should read through the Quest in advance, to be sure he or she has everything necessary and to-hand.
 Print off all necessary worksheets, one per student.

-In this Quest, kids will learn: music history, song creation, writing, reading, counting money, instrument identification, instrument creation, problem-solving, English history, animal observation, flag history, physical science, coordination, and geography.
+In this Quest, kids will learn: music history, song creation, writing, reading, counting money, instrument identification, instrument creation, problem-solving, English history, animal observation, flag history, physical science, coordination, physical movement, and geography.

 I began by hiding each of the activities with a character from the book and a number.
 I found the characters at homeschoolshare.com.